Information for Students

 - Assessing the format of the class to determine how notes can be best taken in that class based on the student's needs

-A "service animal" is defined by the ADA as a dog or miniature pony that has been specifically trained to perform tasks for the benefit of an individual with a disability.
+A "service animal" is defined by the ADA as a dog that has been specifically trained to perform tasks or services for the benefit of an individual with a disability.
 These include, but are not limited to, guiding persons with restricted vision, alerting those who have hearing losses to the presences of others, pulling a wheelchair, retrieving dropped items, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.

 Together, the student and instructor are encouraged to determine the best way to take tests with accommodations.
 Whenever possible students are urged to take tests in the classroom or with the instructor as long as the needed modifications can be made.
 Aids such as interpreters, large print, computers, and extra time may be available for tests given in the classroom.
 Students may also use the Testing Center to take tests with accommodations.
 If accommodations are needed, the studet should make arrangements with the instructor in advance in order to schedule the test according to the Testing Center procedures.
 Instructors must provide the test to the Tesing Center along with a proctor sheet listing any accommodations needed.
 For Testing Center Information, please refer to the Testing Center Web Page.